 Nothing lasts forever, and Des is sent to an assessment center for troubled youths.
 But he doesn’t remain there for long…

 The acting in the film is first class.
-There is the debut of a young actor, Brendan Fletcher, who outperforms many of the performances of his older and more experienced colleagues.
-The movie also has the wildest, very suitable and cool soundtrack – mostly alternative (think Portishead, Headstones and Radiohead).
+There is the debut of a young actor, Brendan Fletcher, who outperforms many of his older and more experienced colleagues’ performances.
+The movie also has the wildest, very suitable, and cool soundtrack – mostly alternative (think Portishead, Headstones, and Radiohead).

 Dennis Foon, the screenwriter of the film, had this to say about how he came to write Little Criminals:

 I became curious about small kids and crime and asked the CBC’s Jim Burt to commission me to see if there was a story in this.
-My first phone call was to the Vancouver Police, who told me that there were at least four gangs in the city being run by kids under 12.
+My first phone call was to the Vancouver Police, who told me that kids ran at least four gangs in the city under 12.
 As I peeled the layers, it became obvious that it wasn’t just a story about little criminals; it was about kids falling through the cracks.
 If Des (played to perfection by Brendan Fletcher) is a monster, he’s our monster — society, poverty, and the system created him.”